 - Now it is time for the fun part!
 The toppings!
 Take your red and green food coloring and drops about 7-10 drops of each randomly all over the top.
 Use the tip of your knife or spatula to swirl the colors around and together.
 Don’t over swirl or you will have mud colored Christmas chocolate bark.
 Finally, top with M&M’s, chocolate chips, sprinkles, and crushed peppermint or your toppings of choice.
 I just sprinkled mine all over randomly.

 - Finally, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
 Once solid you can remove the chocolate bark from the cookie sheet and slice it into pieces.

 I love chocolate bark for many reasons: it tastes amazing, simple to make, AND it keeps forever.
-Stored in an airtight container in the fridge it will stay good for 2-3 weeks!
+Stored in an airtight container in the fridge the homemade chocolate bark will stay good for 2-3 weeks!
 That is basically all of February.
 If you decide to leave it out at room temperature it will last for about 5 days.
 Therefore, I definitely recommend storing it in the fridge to extend the bark’s shelf life.